Daylen1160/APSC160-Exam-Practice/README.md

 ### 1. OnlineGDB

 Copy and paste the template and solution files into onlineGDB.
-Make sure to use the *new file* button to create 3 separate files (and more if it's a file I/O question). **Make sure to put `testing.c` in the main file.** You can do this copy and paste method on other IDE's too if you are too lazy to do it the Git way below.
+Make sure to use the *new file* button to create 3 separate files (and more if it's a file I/O question). **Make sure to put `testing.c` in the main file.** You can do this copy and paste method on other IDE's too if you are too lazy to do it the Git way below. **You will need to rename the template and solution file to `template.h` and `solution.h`, otherwise it will not run.**

 ![onlineGDB Demo](img/onlinegdb_demo.gif "onlineGDB Demo")